-Restricted Assets
+5. Restricted Assets

 Certain resources set aside for repayment of debt are classified as restricted assets on the Statement of Net Position because their use is limited by applicable debt statutes, e.g. Qualified School Construction Bond sinking funds.
 Also, the nonexpendable portion of the Permanent Fund, if applicable, is classified as restricted assets because the 16th Section Principal fund is not available for use by the district except as provided for under state statute for loans from this fund.
-In addition, unspent proceeds from the issuance of long-term debt reported as cash and cash equivalents, cash with fiscal agents, and/or investments in a Capital Projects Fund is classified as restricted assets because the funds are to be spent for specific purposes outlined in resolutions approved by the board, bond documentation, etc.
+Unspent proceeds from the issuance of long-term debt is also included in restricted assets.